GuideUpdated March 26, 2026

 What this means for you: when someone searches "anxiety therapist in [your city]," Google may show an AI summary before any traditional results.
 That summary is assembled from websites, directories, and reviews.
 If your website has clear, structured content about your approach to anxiety, you may be quoted or referenced in the summary.
 If your only online presence is a directory profile, Google will pull from other sources instead.

 This is essentially the same dynamic as ChatGPT recommending therapists.
 AI tools favor structured, content-rich websites with clear specialty information.
-The therapists who show up in AI Overviews are the same ones who get recommended by ChatGPT: those with real websites, Google reviews, and consistent directory presence.
+The therapists who show up in AI Overviews are the same ones who get recommended by ChatGPT: those with real websites, complete public profiles, and consistent directory presence.

 The takeaway: AI Overviews and ChatGPT recommendations are not two separate things to worry about.
 They are the same trend.
 Build your website with clear, structured content about your specialties, and you address both at once.